 Safe group motorcycle riding starts with basic rules that govern the ride and help all participants stay safe and have fun.
 Start by deciding on a leader for the ride — usually the most experienced rider in the group — and a secondary captain, called “the sweep,” to bring up the rear.
 Then, consider the following rules and tips for a safe and enjoyable group motorcycle ride.

 Communication is key for motorcycle group riding.
 Start by holding a pre-ride meeting with all the participants.
 The leader you’ve selected will conduct the pre-ride meeting.
 The meeting should outline the destination, any stops along the way, and explain any tolls along the route, says the Motorcycle Legal Foundation.
 Discussing the route in advance can help riders focus on riding safely.

 Communication continues until the ride is over

 Once you set off, the leader will ride at the front of the pack, using hand signals to let other riders know of any irregularities, dangers, or other unexpected events on the road.
-While you could create hand signals for your group, it’s better to use traditional hand signals such as those used for bicycling.
+While you could create hand signals for your group, it’s better to use universal hand signals like those set by bicycle traffic laws.
 Signals specific to group motorcycle riding are used to indicate the following: